robmarkcole/pycom-projects/PMS5003 air quality sensor/README.md

 ```
 Note that the addon web UI requires port 1884

-In my HA config, to add the pycom board MQTT feed, publishing to port 1883 I have:
+In my HA config, to add the pycom board MQTT feed, using a value_template to break-out the individual readings:

 ```yaml
 mqtt: